a20351766/udo.1.4.0/docs/source/glossary.rst

    The World State, 'W'

-Also known as the “current state”, the world state is a component of the HyperLedger Fabric :ref:`Ledger`.
+Also known as the “current state”, the world state is a component of the HyperLedger UDO :ref:`Ledger`.
 The world state represents the latest values for all keys included in the chain transaction log.
 Chaincode executes transaction proposals against world state data because the world state provides direct access to the latest value of these keys rather than having to calculate